 © Springer International Publishing Switzerland 2014.
 We introduce a new region-based SELective Flow-Sensitive (Selfs) approach to inter-procedural pointer analysis for C that operates on the regions partitioned from a program.
 Flow-sensitivity is maintained between the regions but not inside, making traditional flow-insensitive and flow-sensitive as well as recent sparse flow-sensitive analyses all special instances of our Selfs framework.
 By separating region partitioning as an independent concern from the rest of the pointer analysis, Selfs facilitates the development of flow-sensitive variations with desired efficiency and precision tradeoffs by reusing existing pointer resolution algorithms.
 We also introduce a new unification-based approach for region partitioning to demonstrate the generality and flexibility of our Selfs framework, as evaluated using SPEC2000/2006 benchmarks in LLVM.

-Fan, X., Sui, Y., Liao, X. & Xue, J. 2017, 'Boosting the precision of virtual call integrity protection with partial pointer analysis for C++', ISSTA 2017 - Proceedings of the 26th ACM SIGSOFT International Symposium on Software Testing and Analysis, pp. 329-340.View/Download from: Publisher's site
+Fan, X., Sui, Y., Liao, X. & Xue, J. 2017, 'Boosting the precision of virtual call integrity protection with partial pointer analysis for C++', ISSTA 2017 - Proceedings of the 26th ACM SIGSOFT International Symposium on Software Testing and Analysis, ACM SIGSOFT International Symposium on Software Testing and Analysis, ACM, Santa Barbara, CA, USA, pp. 329-340.View/Download from: UTS OPUS or Publisher's site

 © 2017 Association for Computing Machinery.
 We present, Vip, an approach to boosting the precision of Virtual call Integrity Protection for large-scale real-world C++ programs (e.g., Chrome) by using pointer analysis for the first time.
 Vip introduces two new techniques: (1) a sound and scalable partial pointer analysis for discovering statically the sets of legitimate targets at virtual callsites from separately compiled C++ modules and (2) a lightweight instrumentation technique for performing (virtual call) integrity checks at runtime.
 Vip raises the bar against vtable hijacking attacks by providing stronger security guarantees than the CHA-based approach with comparable performance overhead.
 Vip is implemented in LLVM-3.8.0 and evaluated using SPEC programs and Chrome.
 Statically, Vip protects virtual calls more effectively than CHA by significantly reducing the sets of legitimate targets permitted at 20.3% of the virtual callsites per program, on average.
 Dynamically, Vip incurs an average (maximum) instrumentation overhead of 0.7% (3.3%), making it practically deployable as part of a compiler tool chain.

-Yan, H., Sui, Y., Chen, S. & Xue, J. 2017, 'Machine-learning-guided typestate analysis for static use-After-free detection', ACM International Conference Proceeding Series, pp. 42-54.View/Download from: UTS OPUS or Publisher's site
+Yan, H, Sui, Y, Chen, S & Xue, J 2017, 'Machine-learning-guided typestate analysis for static use-After-free detection', Proceedings of the 33rd Annual Computer Security Applications Conference, Annual Computer Security Applications Conference, ACM, Orlando, FL, USA, pp. 42-54.View/Download from: UTS OPUS or Publisher's site

 © 2017, Springer International Publishing AG.
 This paper presents Icpp, a new data-flow-based InCremental analysis for Probabilistic Programs, to infer their posterior probability distributions in response to small yet frequent changes to probabilistic knowledge, i.e., prior probability distributions and observations.
 Unlike incremental analyses for usual programs, which emphasize code changes, such as statement additions and deletions, Icpp focuses on changes made to probabilistic knowledge, the key feature in probabilistic programming.
 The novelty of Icpp lies in capturing the correlation between prior and posterior probability distributions by reasoning about the probabilistic dependence of each data-flow fact, so that any posterior probability affected by newly changed probabilistic knowledge can be incrementally updated in a sparse manner without recomputing it from scratch, thereby allowing the previously computed results to be reused.
 We have evaluated Icpp with a set of probabilistic programs.
 Our results show that Icpp is an order of magnitude faster than the state-of-the-art data-flow-based inference in analyzing probabilistic programs under small yet frequent changes to probabilistic knowledge, with an average analysis overhead of around 0.1Â s in response to a single change.